 Indeed, it has been known, and the client confirmed it.

 Love n Light.
 Give me a break.
 I don’t mean to be mean, but certain mantras can become debased by a kind of lazy reductionism.
 Life doesn’t come off the peg.
 Yes, there is love and light.
 We need to give it and receive it, the more of it the merrier, and a little goodwill goes a long way.
 But reading for others isn’t a party piece demanding applause, is not about the reader and their self-image as an aspiring Merlin, Witch Goddess, Earth Mother or Buddha- in- waiting.

 Life can be a struggle at times, sad or lonely, even frightening, demanding not only patience and fortitude but concerted thought, effort and direct action.
 And how much money, time, energy and actual worry is invested in the basics of everyday living?

-The Tarot would be very self-indulgent, snooty, and in fact, pretty pointless; bugger all use to anyone else (oh, I say, Jeeves, steady on) Not fit for serious purpose if its readers decided such conversations were not deserving of its very best attention, the same as anything else of a purportedly more spiritual nature.
+The Tarot would be self-indulgent, snooty, and in fact, pointless; bugger all use to anyone else (oh, I say, Jeeves, steady on) Not fit for serious purpose if its readers decided such conversations were not deserving of its very best attention, the same as anything else of a purportedly more ‘spiritual’ nature.

-If the Devil is in the details, so is God and and all the angels, which doesn’t mean the Tarot doesn’t have a sense of fun.
+If the Devil is in the details, so is God and and all the angels.
+If God created everything, that includes germs, worms, and parasitic wasps.

 Junior Sprog was annoyed this morning (we were talking via Skype…she lives nearby with the ‘boyf.’)
 She had purchased a box of three sachets of limescale remover for her kettle, but when she opened the box, it contained only one sachet.

-She duly deployed said measly single sachet, which I understood was a formula based on baking soda.
+She deployed said measly single sachet, which I understood was a formula based on baking soda.